jupyterhub/jupyterhub-idle-culler/README.md

-                                   if --cull-users=true). (default True) --cull-every                     The interval (in seconds) for checking for idle servers to cull. (default 0) --cull-users                     Cull users in addition to servers.
+                                   if --cull-users=true). (default True) --cull-every                     The interval (in seconds) for checking for idle servers to cull. (default 0) --cull-default-servers           Whether default servers should be culled (only if --cull-default-servers=true). (default True) --cull-named-servers             Whether named servers should be culled (only if --cull-named-servers=true). (default True) --cull-users                     Cull users in addition to servers.
 This is for use in temporary-user cases such as tmpnb. (default False)